-The National Endowment for the Humanities (NEH) publishes for public comment proposed policy guidance on Title VI's prohibition against national origin discrimination as it affects limited English proficient persons.
+The National Endowment for the Humanities (NEH) is publishing final policy guidance on Title VI's prohibition against national origin discrimination as it affects limited English proficient persons.

 FOR FURTHER INFORMATION CONTACT:

-On March 14, 2002, the Office of Management and Budget (OMB) issued a Report To Congress titled “Assessment of the Total Benefits and Costs of Implementing Executive Order No. 13166: Improving Access to Services for Persons with Limited English Proficiency.”
-Among other things, the Report recommended the adoption of uniform guidance across all Federal agencies, with flexibility to permit tailoring to each agency's specific recipients.
+On March 14, 2002, the Office of Management and Budget (OMB) issued a report to Congress titled “Assessment of the Total Benefits and Costs of Implementing Executive Order No. 13166: Improving Access to Services for Persons With Limited English Proficiency.”
+Among other things, the report recommended the adoption of uniform guidance across all federal agencies, with flexibility to permit tailoring to each agency's specific recipients.
 Consistent with this OMB recommendation, the Department of Justice (DOJ) published LEP Guidance for DOJ recipients which was drafted and organized to also function as a model for similar guidance by other Federal grant agencies.
 See 67 FR 41455 (June 18, 2002).
-The proposed guidance is based upon and incorporates the legal analysis and compliance standards of the model June 18, 2002, DOJ LEP Guidance for Recipients.
+This guidance is based upon and incorporates the legal analysis and compliance standards of the model June 18, 2002, DOJ LEP Guidance for Recipients.

 It has been determined that the guidance does not constitute a regulation subject to the rulemaking requirements of the Administrative Procedure Act, 5 U.S.C.
 553. It has also been determined that this guidance is not subject to the requirements of Executive Order 12866.

-The text of the complete proposed guidance document appears below.Start Signature
+The text of the complete final guidance document appears below.Start Signature